titon/toolkit/docs/InstallingGrunt.md

 # Installing Grunt #

-To run commands from the command line, Grunt and Node.js is required.
+To run commands from the command line, Grunt and Node.js are required.
 Node.js can be downloaded and installed from their website: http://nodejs.org

 After Node.js is installed, open the command line and `cd` into the Toolkit project.
 Once there, install the Node.js modules.